matbrady/TSM-alfred-vm-checkout/README.md

 ### Claim
 Search the server for only available vms.
 Selecting a result sends a request to the server which claims the machine and the user in notified that they now own that vm.
 #### Claim (cmd)
 By holding down `cmd` Remote Desktop Connection will be open.
-The name of the vm will be copied to the users clipboard and pasted into the RDC claim
+The name of the vm will be copied to the users clipboard and pasted into the RDC window.
 ### Vacate
-Search the server for claim vms that match the user name of the VM checkout name providing by running 'Set Name'.
+Search the server for claimed vms that have a username which match the VM checkout name providing by running 'Set Name'.
 Selecting a result sends a request to the server to vacate the vm and the user is notified that it has been vacated.
 If you have more than one vm checked out, a 'Vacate All VMs' result will be shown that allows you to vacate all your claimed vm at once.

 #### Things To Do: